MahirEmran/nchs-cs.github.io/idp/visualizations/case_study_dist.md

 # Machine Learning

-TODO: We’ve created a ML model that predicts distance based on the three features: gender, sport, and age.
-(I think) the results show that the model is not very accurate at predicting.
+You can go [here](../machine-learning/regression-distance) to view more results that show how creating an ML model can help predicts distance based on the three features: gender, sport, and age.

-- (Insert accuracy)
-- (Insert code)
+Do you think the results show that the model is accurate at predicting, or not?